Groovy

 Example:

-Check if path variables are present
+Check whether path variables exist

 Snippet